ThemeMix/genesis-pro-thememix/README.md

 There are numerous plugins out there that help Genesis play nice with plugins that featured rich custom post types.
 Most, if not all, of these plugins area quite old or still depend on old configuration.
 We've gone ahead and rewritten current solution to a more modern approach of what we think Genesis Compatibility should looks like.
 No bloat, only loading what is necessary to make Genesis play nice.

-By activating ThemeMix Pro for Genesis you'll have Genesis play nice with the following plugins:
+By activating Genesis Pro by ThemeMix you'll have Genesis play nice with the following plugins:

 * BuddyPress
 * bbPress